 Troll – A troll is the same on Twitch as anywhere.
 Beware, because they like to read your rules just to try and bait you by breaking them.

 Turbo – Twitch Turbo is a monthly subscription that allows you to watch ad-free and customize your name color and emotes.
 Some of these features are free if you have Twitch Prime.

-Video on Demand (VOD) – The automatically saved broadcasts of streamers after they go offline.
+Video on Demand (VOD) – A Twitch VOD is a past broadcast of a streamer that stays up after they go offline.
 They are retained for 60 days or until the streamer deletes them.
 VODs can be saved if they are turned into Highlights.